anomaly/prestans-docs/source/types.rst

 Self References
 ---------------

-Self references in prestans Model definition are the same as self referencing Python objects.
+Self references in Prestans Model definition are the same as self referencing Python objects.

 .. code-block:: python